IGNF/FLAIR-1/README.md

 ## Dataset license

-The "OPEN LICENCE 2.0/LICENCE OUVERTE" is a license of the french gouverment made for open-data diffusion by public administration.
+The "OPEN LICENCE 2.0/LICENCE OUVERTE" is a license created by the French government specifically for the purpose of facilitating the dissemination of open data by public administration.
-An english version of this license could be found on the [official github page](https://github.com/etalab/licence-ouverte).
+If you are looking for an English version of this license, you can find it on the official GitHub page at the [official github page](https://github.com/etalab/licence-ouverte).

 As stated by the license :